 -

-Amblyopia is the most common cause of permanent vision loss in childrenif not treated during the optimal period of development.
+Amblyopia is the most frequent cause of permanent vision loss in children, if not treated during the optimal developmental period.

 The role of the brain and brain plasticity in vision formation

-During childhood, the brain has an extraordinary capacity for adaptation, called cerebral plasticity.
-This allows the connections between the eyes and the brain to be reestablished when treatment is applied early.
+In childhood, the brain has an extraordinary capacity for adaptation, called brain plasticity.
+This allows the restoration of connections between the eyes and the brain when treatment is applied early.

 If the eyes are aligned and the weaker eye is stimulated: